ebolakid/CustomCards/README.md

 How to contribute
 -----------------

-You created a new Custom Cards?
+You created a new Custom Card?
 Show it to the world!

 Please try to respect the following syntax: